zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Reverting documents.md

 # Reverting documents

 We know that sometimes you need to move documents back to an editable status.
-This guide explains how to revert documents and what permissions are needed to do so.
+This guide explains how to revert documents and what permissions are required to do so.

 ## Best practices